-Figure 78 New datastore window with host selected
+Figure 65 New datastore window with host selected

-- 6. Click on the LUN and click Next. - Leave the Partition configuration at its default settings and click Next > Finish to create the datastore.
+- 6. Select the LUN and click Next. - Leave the Partition configuration at its default settings and click Next > Finish to create the datastore.

-To verify the datastore has been mounted by all hosts in the compute cluster:
+Once the datastore is created, verify the datastore has been mounted by all hosts in the compute cluster.